 Our key objective in using the Pupil Premium Grant is to improve attainment and close the gap between disadvantaged pupils and their non-disadvantaged peers.

-We know that nationally, children from deprived backgrounds underachieve compared to their non-deprived peers.
+We know that, nationally, children from deprived backgrounds underachieve compared to their non-deprived peers.
 We actively breakdown those barriers to enable ALL of our children to achieve age related outcomes, regardless of their social and economic status or family circumstances.
 Pupil Premium (PP) funding represents a significant proportion of our budget and we are committed to ensuring it is spent to maximum effect.

-In2015-16, the impact of pupil premium funding was to further improve levels of engagement and behaviour for learning, due to the small classes we were able to create.
+In the last two years, the impact of pupil premium funding was to further improve levels of engagement and behaviour for learning, due to the small classes we were able to create.
 This was recognised through external reviews of the academy by an independent HMI.

 ‘Pupils show a strong interest in learning and high levels of sustained concentration in many lessons.
 The vast majority of pupils are able to work independently and with partners.
 Pupils’ behaviour is excellent.
 They are sensible, polite and confident.’
 External Review 2016